chaomander2018/filterizePy/README.md

 # memePy
-This is a comphrehensive meme generation package based in Python.
+This is a comprehensive meme generation package based in Python.

 |Contributors |Jack Yang| Akansha V |Chao Wang|
 |---|---|---|----|